sifatullahsu/mongoose-query-builder/README.md

       [['seller'], ['sellerId']],
       [['mentor'], ['mentorId', 'userId']]
     ],
-    permission: [
+    query: [
       ['category', ['$eq', '$ne']],
       ['mentor', ['$eq']],
       ['status', ['$eq']],
       ['packages.price', ['$gt', '$gte', '$lt', '$lte']],
       ['title', ['$regex']]
+    ],
+    select: ['password', 'contact'],
+    populate: [
+      ['mentor', ['password']],
+      ['category', []],
+      ['topics', []],
+      ['topics.category', []]
     ]
   }
   ```

-  - `authentication`: This field defines the authentication process for querying or filtering data, establishing rules for document access.
+  - `authentication`: This authentication field defines the authentication process for querying or filtering data, establishing rules for document access.
 It encompasses open-to-all, user-role-based, and user-based scenarios.
 The following rules delineate the authentication process:

     - **Open Access for All**: When set to the string `'OPEN'`, it indicates that the fields are open to everyone.
 Query execution does not involve role-based or user-based checking, allowing unrestricted access to the entire database collection.
 For example, if filtering the collection by the category according to above "Example 01", the query would look like this: